PennyLaneAI/pennylane/doc/introduction/compiling_circuits.rst

 -------------------------------

 Mutually commuting Pauli words can be measured simultaneously on a quantum computer.
-When given an observable that is a linear combination of Pauli words, it can therefore be useful to find such groups in order to optimize the number of circuit runs.
+Finding groups of mutually commuting observables given a general linear combination of Pauli words can optimize the number of circuit executions.

 This can be done with the :func:`~.pennylane.grouping.group_observables` function: